Discover how the X12 EDI compatibility standard for documents can improve communication within your organization.

 Let's examine another use case that involves the transportation of goods.
 Wherever there's communication between transportation brokers, shippers, and carriers, there's an X12 EDI message type covering that communication.
 This is a typical series of transactions:

-- Transportation broker sends request to carrier (EDI 204)
+- Transportation broker sends request to carrier (

 - Carrier responds to transportation broker and accepts (EDI 990)